 The Florida Vocal Association (FVA) is a component organization of the Florida Music Education Association.
 Its primary purpose is to promote and develop interest in choral and general music in Florida Secondary Schools.

-The officers of FVA are as follows: president, president-elect, past president, middle school chairperson, middle school chairperson-elect, and the district chairpersons (there are currently 17 districts).
+The officers of FVA are as follows: president, president-elect, past president, middle school chairperson, middle school chairperson-elect, and the district chairpersons.
+There are currently 17 districts throughout the state.

-The governing and executive powers of the organization are vested in the Executive Board, which consists of the above-named officers.
+The governing and executive powers of the association are vested in the Executive Board, which consists of the above-named officers.
 The board meets three times annually: July, January, and May.
 The Executive Board employs an executive director and a business manager.

 - Active membership in the Florida Vocal Association shall be open to all persons actively engaged in the teaching of choral and/or general music in secondary schools of Florida.